hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **Storytelling**

-Sitting down for a three-course dinner, but some ingredients are out of stock.
+What if some ingredients are out of stock?

 ---